Kidd34/php-proxy-app-bookmarklet/README.md

 ## Disclaimer
 The author of the program assumes no responsibility whatsoever for any consequences arising from this program.

-## Copyright information
+## Copyright
-"PHP-Proxy" and related programs are copyrighted works of Athlon 1600.
+"PHP-Proxy" and "php-proxy-app" are copyrighted works of Athlon1600.

 ## Related pages
 [PHP-Proxy website](https://www.php-proxy.com/)